Education

 3 credits (CS)

-This course provides a review of the nature and manifestations of mild disabilities including learning disabilities, speech impairments, sensory and perceptual disabilities, mild mental retardation, health impairments, emotional problems, and other mild disabilities.
-Students develop knowledge, understanding, and skills for assessment, curriculum modifications, and effective instruction in the elementary content areas for children with mild to moderate disabilities.
-Students will also learn strategies to support literacy development and communication through assistive technology and appropriate environmental and programmatic adaptations.
+This course provides a review of the nature and manifestations of mild to moderate disabilities including but not limited to learning disabilities, speech impairments, sensory and perceptual disabilities, mild cognitive disabilities, other health impairments, emotional and behavioral disorders, and other mild/moderate disabilities.
+In this course, students will learn the historical, social, and legal foundations of special education.
+Students will also develop the knowledge, understanding, and skills for assessing/evaluating the academic/behavioral levels, differentiating/modifying curriculum, positively managing behavior, and effectively teaching the general content areas to children with mild to moderate disabilities.
+Students will also learn strategies for how to support literacy development and communication through assistive technology, strategies for working with families, and appropriate environmental and programmatic universal design adaptations so that they can best serve students with mild/moderate disabilities in educational settings.
+(Offered spring term) Prerequisites: ED 111, ED 111L, ED 131, ED 131L, ED 217, ED 320, ED 320L.

 ED 371 Assessment and Intervention in Education